 - Thoroughly look over your insurance policy and note the areas that discuss your coverage for roof damage.
 You can go into your conversation with the insurance provider to know what coverage you actually have.
 Don’t let them steer you wrong.

 - If you can do so safely, assess any damage you believe has occurred.
 Look both outside and inside your home.
 The attic can offer tell-tale signs of any immediate leaks.
 Take pictures!

 - Don’t hesitate, find a reputable contractor, and call them right away.
 They can come and do an inspection for you and often offer a free estimate, which can then be compared alongside the insurance adjuster’s inspection and estimate.

 - Log every conversation and interaction you have with your insurance company as well as any contractors.
 Keep notes handy and document everything so you know every detail of the estimate and ensure you get the proper coverage in the end.

 - File your insurance claim with your homeowner’s insurance provider.
 Going into it prepared can help the complicated claims process go much more smoothly and work in your favor.

 If you experience storm damage to your roof, give First American Roofing a call right away.
 Our simple three-step process ensures a proper inspection, and we will guide you through the process of filing an insurance claim if that is necessary.
-We’ve seen it all and can answer any questions you may have about insurance claims, plus get your repairs done as quickly as possible.
+We’ve seen it all and can answer any questions you may have about insurance claims, plus get your repairs or replacement done as quickly as possible.